The IKEA effect: why do we like possessions we had a hand in making?

 Teddy bear psychoeconomics

 The technical name for valuing the things you own more than identical things you don’t own is the endowment effect.
-There are lots of theories about why this might happen [ii], including:
+There are lots of theories about why the endowment effect exists, including:

 • Loss aversion: we feel more loss at losing an object we own than we feel gain at gaining an object we don’t own.
 In teddy bear terms, that means gaining a new Barrington wouldn’t make up for losing the existing Barrington.